kubernetes-sigs/kueue/keps/1432-admission-check-per-resource-flavor/README.md

 }
 ```

-At the same time, we want to preserve the existing `AdmissionChecks` field in `ClusterQueue` API.
-However, a Workload cannot have
+At the same time, we want to preserve the existing `AdmissionChecks` field in `ClusterQueue` API, with the constraints mentioned above.
-assigned `AdmissionChecks` both from `ClusterQueue` and `FlavorQuota` APIs.

 ### Test Plan